johannesjh/req2flatpak/docs/source/api.rst

 #. choose downloads that are compatible with the target platforms,
 #. generate the flatpak-builder build module.

-...including the generated build module in a flatpak build will install the required packages using the chosen downloads.
+...if you include the resulting build module in a flatpak build, the module will install the required packages.

 You will benefit from a writing a custom script
 (in contrast to simply using req2flatpak's commandline interface)